- What is an Android box?

 The TV Boxes sold by Astro TV Boxes Canada carry a 90 day warranty from the time it arrives to you.
 For a hardware defect, you are responsible for the return shipping (usually less than $15) and Astro TV Boxes will pay the shipping for the replacement unit.
 You can also get a refund but must send the box back first.

-Boxes can be reprogrammed for up to 1 year if needed, for free, but you’re responsible for the shipping both ways in this case.
 If your box has the Astro TV Boxes Canada logo in the middle of the screen when you first turn it on or plug it in then you can perform a factory reset to restore the system to it’s original customized settings.
 Please contact support before doing so to avoid losing all pre-installed apps and shortcuts.

 Does the Rii i8+ work with all devices?

 The Rii i8+ mini keyboard with trackpad will work with virtually any smart device with a USB port, this includes all computers.
 It does not require Bluetooth to work.
+If you are purchasing the Minix Neo U1 you don’t need this since it comes with a air mouse/keyboard combo.
+We highly recommend you the i8+ keyboard with any other Android box we sell because it’s way more convenience compared to the standard remotes.

 How many channels can I get with the HD Antenna?